Coupled Variational Reinforcement Learning for Language Model General Reasoning: Introduction

 \section{Introduction}

 Recent works \citep{deepseekai2025deepseekr1incentivizingreasoningcapability,yue2025vapoefficientreliablereinforcement,yu2025dapoopensourcellmreinforcement} explore reinforcement learning with verifiable rewards (RLVR) to enhance LLMs' reasoning capabilities, demonstrating impressive results in mathematical tasks.
 In this paradigm, the LLM generates a chain of thought \citep{wei2023chainofthoughtpromptingelicitsreasoning} followed by an answer, and a rule-based program evaluates the final answer, assigning binary rewards based on correctness.
 The model is then optimized using policy gradient methods such as GRPO \citep{shao2024deepseekmathpushinglimitsmathematical}.
-However, these techniques require verifiable rewards, which restricts their applicability to other domains where formal verification of model answers is challenging or impossible.
+However, these techniques require verifiable rewards, which restricts their applicability to other domains where formal verification of model answers is challenging.
+For instance, in chemistry, robust rule-based verification engines are rarely available for assessing semantic correctness across diverse formats of reaction equations.

 A natural solution to this constraint is to introduce an LLM as a verifier \citep{ma2025generalreasoneradvancingllmreasoning}, which performs a role similar to that of the reward model in reinforcement learning from human feedback \citep{ouyang2022traininglanguagemodelsfollow}.
 However, this approach requires a strong verifier and faces the risk of reward hacking \citep{skalse2025definingcharacterizingrewardhacking}.
-As an alternative, verifier-free methods \citep{yu2025rlprextrapolatingrlvrgeneral,tang2025verifiablerewardsscalingreinforcement,zhou2025reinforcinggeneralreasoningverifiers,chen2024languagemodelshiddenreasoners} have emerged that utilize the probabilities LLMs assign to correct answers as reward signals.
+To bypass the need for external verification modules, verifier-free methods \citep{yu2025rlprextrapolatingrlvrgeneral,tang2025verifiablerewardsscalingreinforcement,zhou2025reinforcinggeneralreasoningverifiers,chen2024languagemodelshiddenreasoners} have emerged that utilize the probabilities LLMs assign to correct answers as reward signals.
 These methods view answer generation as a process that relies on a set of implicit reasoning steps.
 In this formulation, each potential reasoning trace is treated as a latent variable contributing to the final answer.
 The probability of the correct answer is obtained by marginalizing over all plausible reasoning traces conditioned on the input question.
 In practice, the model is trained using reinforcement learning by sampling different intermediate thoughts for each question and using the probability of generating the correct answer from each thought as the reward.

 While these methods eliminate external verifiers, they typically rely on question-only generation, i.e., the model observes the question and then attempts to generate reasoning steps leading to the final answer.
 As shown in Figure~\ref{fig:intro}, this strategy faces two fundamental challenges: \textbf{(1) Low sample efficiency}, particularly for difficult questions where the model struggles to produce useful reasoning traces without guidance; and \textbf{(2) Potential incoherence} between reasoning traces and final answers due to the lack of answer guidance during trace generation, where even correct reasoning may receive low rewards because the final answer is expressed in a different format from the ground truth.